etheoo98/rounding-numbers/README.md

 # rounding-numbers
-A simple console application made for a beginners programming course.
+A simple console application made for a beginner's programming course.

 ## Assignment description
 ### This assignment is about floating point numbers and rounding them off.